Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 [^daun]: <span lang="ms">Daun</span>, literally meaning ‘leaf’, is nearly equivalent in usage to the Hokkien <span lang="nan">枝</span>, meaning twig or cards, or other long objects.
 Thus the full expansion of <span lang="ms">daun ceki</span> is somewhat tautological, meaning “one-card cards”.

 The cards might also have been referred to in the past in Malay as <span lang="ms">kiya</span>[^kiya] or <span lang="ms">kiya-kiya</span>, meaning ‘fish’.
-This could refer to the fish symbology which is used on some decks of Chinese origin, or is actually derived from the Hokkien <span lang="nan">枝仔</span> <span lang="nan-Latn-pehoeji">ki-á</span>, “twigs”.[^cjk]
+I have two ideas about how this came about: it could refer to the fish symbology which is used on some decks of Chinese origin, or it could be derived from the Hokkien <span lang="nan">枝仔</span> <span lang="nan-Latn-pehoeji">ki-á</span>, “twigs”.[^cjk] Several games also carry fishing-themed names so it could also be in reference to that.

 [^cjk]: The name <span lang="nan">十二枝仔</span> is also used for [Chap Ji Ki](games/chap-ji-ki/chap-ji-ki.md).[@ChineseLoanwordsSchlegel 397]

 [^kiya]: <span lang="ms">Kija</span> or <span lang="ms-Arab">كيا</span>[@Pijnappel II, 96] in older orthographies.

-Games that used these type of cards were originally played throughout the Malaysian Archipelago.
-They are also played amongst members of “reterritorialized” Indonesian Chinese communities within mainland China.[@BalineseChineseCommunity p.
-555]

-Although these type of cards are not referred to in Thailand as “ceki” cards, I include them in the discussion below for comparison.

 At some point they were also called “8–9 cards”, in Malay <span lang="ms-Latn">pakau-pakau</span> (<span lang="ms-Arab"><bdi>باكو٢</bdi></span>,[^pekak] literally ‘8–9s’, which adapts the names of Chinese numerals).[@Pijnappel1 161] A similar name was also known in Thailand — <span lang="th">ไพ่แปดเก้า</span> <span lang="th-Latn">phai paet kao</span>,[@PaiPhong1967 9] literally “8–9 cards”[^thai] — so it might be a Hokkien/Teochew name that eventually disappeared.[^oicho-kabu]